-Name of the Meeting Trust Board of Directors - Public
+Name of the Meeting Trust Board of Directors - Pub lic

-Date of the Meeting 2 August 2022 Kate Wood, Medical Director
+Date of the Meeting 2 August 2022

 Kate Wood, Medical Director

 Director Lead Ellie Monkhouse, Chief Nurse

 Mike Proctor, Non-Executive Dire

 Contact Officer/Author Mike Proctor, Chair of Quality & S

 Title of the Report Quality and Safety Committee (C June 2022 meetings QSC) minutes from May and

-Purpose of the Report and The paper includes the minutes of the Quality and Safety Committee (QSC) meeting for May and June.
+Purpose of the Report and The paper includes the minut tes of the Quality and Safety

-Executive Summary (to
+Executive Summary (to Committee (QSC) meeting for Ma •

-include recommendations) - (
+include recommendations) ay and dane.

 Background Information

 and/or Supporting N/A

 Document(s) (if applicable)

-Prior Approval Process □ TMB ☐ Divisional SMT
+rior Approval Process Dividional Civi

 теления при ☐ PRIMs ☐ Other: Click here to enter text.

 ☐ Strategic Service

 ☐ Our People Development and

 ✓ Quality and Safety Improvement

 Which Trust Priority does ☐ Restoring Services ☐ Finance

 this link to ☐ Reducing Health Inequalities □ Capital Investment

 ☐ Collaborative and System □ Digital

 Working ☐ The NHS Green Agenda

 9 ☐ Not applicable

 To give great care: To live within our means:

 √ 1 - 1.1 □ 3 - 3.1

 Which Trust Strategic □ 1 - 1.2 □ 3 - 3.2

 Risk(s) in the Board □ 1 - 1.3 To work more collaboratively:

 Assurance Framework □ 1 - 1.4 □ 4

 (BAF) does this link to □ 1 - 1.5 To provide good leadership:

 (see descriptions on page 2) □ 1 - 1.6 □ 5

 To be a good employer:

 ☐ Not applicable

 Financial implication(s)

 (if applicable)

 Implications for equality, diversity and inclusion, including health

 inequalities (if applicable)

 ☐ Approval ✓ Information

 Recommended action(s) ☐ Discussion ☐ Review

 required ☐ Assurance ☐ Other: Click here to enter text.